jemimaabu/what-should-we-eat/CONTRIBUTING.md

 - Checkout the [Sample First Issue](https://github.com/jemimaabu/what-should-we-eat/issues/2) for an idea of how to create an issue.

+**Step 2**: Assign the issue to yourself or leave a comment under an existing issue, requesting assignment.

+**Step 3**: Fork the repository, create a new branch with the same title as your issue (as long as it's something readable) and make whatever changes you want.

-**Step 2**: After assigning an issue to yourself, create a pull request for the changes you've made.
+**Step 4**: Create a pull request for the branch.

 - [A Step by Step Guide to Making Your First GitHub Contribution by Brandon Morelli](https://codeburst.io/a-step-by-step-guide-to-making-your-first-github-contribution-5302260a2940).

-**Step 3**: Once your PR is approved and merged, the change will be uploaded to the project website.
+**Step 5**: Once your PR is approved and merged, the change will be uploaded to the project website.

-**Step 4**: Congratulations, you've just contributed to an Open Source Project!
+**Step 6**: Congratulations, you've just contributed to an Open Source Project!
 Whoopwhoop.

 ## Code of Conduct